survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

 Even though this is a humble plugin, it took a lot of effort to achieve a basic implementation.
-It would be possible to decompose the plugin logic further although it is currently in a manageable shape.
+It would be possible to decompose the plugin logic further although it's currently in a manageable shape.
 There are additional observations that can be made based on the implementation:

 * The plugin output has been wrapped in callbacks.
 This way output related logic is performed only if the output (the `verbose` flag) has been enabled.
-It is possible webpack receives better logging facilities of its own in the future.
+It's possible webpack receives better logging facilities of its own in the future.
 For now, you can log warnings and errors through `compilation.warnings.push(new Error(...))` and `compilation.errors.push(...)` interface.
 * The plugin has been written in a functional style as much as possible.
 The individual helper functions have been tested thoroughly and written in a test driven manner.
 * [webpack-sources](https://www.npmjs.com/package/webpack-sources) package comes in handy when you have to deal with the source in a format that webpack understands.